My Process of Creating and the Techniques I Use

 The Lady Obvara has many secrets, she is a chameleon.
 This technique has truly taught me to let go of expectations and embrace and accept that I am not fully in control.
 The dance between the yeast mixture and the hot clay always resulting in a unique and one of a kind signature.
 My journey with Obvara has been testing at times, but always interesting.

-ICyanotype and eco-prints:
+Cyanotype and eco-prints:

 Visual is my first language.
 Engaging in using nature in cyanotypes and eco-printing has the same effect on me that travelling has.
 It opens up my horizons and redefines my place in this world and the Universe.
 I have always thought that I noticed the natural world, the exquisite colours, textures and details of plants.
 But this art practice changes my perspective every time I do a print, and I then realise how little I noticed before.
 In this process, I find the connection between my energy and the energy of nature, and the two somehow interacts in a non–intellectual way to express itself in the print.
 Art that carries the elemental signature of the maker and the place where it was made.

 Working with different materials generates its own special energy, and I find the transfer of a technique meant for a fluid and pliable surface like fabric, onto a hard and fixed surface like ceramic fascinating.
-It is this shift of focus that forms a big part of my life, as it encourages growth and a change of perspective that makes life vibrant.
+It is this shift of focus that forms a big part of my life, as it encourages growth and a change of perspective that makes life vibrant

 We Are Here For You.